yogeshmpandey/yogeshmpandey.github.io/_posts/2018-10-05-benchmarking-databases.md

   background: witewall_3.png
 ---

 I was working on a project in which we had to create a storage engine for MariaDB ( similar to MySQL).
-After completing the development the request came from the client to benchmark the Storage engine in order to provide information on the overall improvement on the execution cycle/workflows/Transactions over the default InnoDB Database.
+After completing the development the request came from the client to benchmark the Storage engine.
+In order to provide information on the overall improvement on the execution cycle/workflows/Transactions over the default InnoDB Database.
 While doing this, I realized that there is not much documentation online on how to properly use SysBench for benchmarking the databases.

 SysBench is a scriptable multi-threaded benchmark tool based on LuaJIT.
 It is most frequently used for database benchmarks.
 In the Latest version of SysBench (>1.0) you can create you own custom benchmarks using a custom lua scripts.
 Apart from CPU, Memory, IO benchmarks SysBench comes with a collection of OLTP-like database benchmarks in the oltp_*.lua scripts.